IngramSpark Royalty Calculator

 • Cover type (matte, gloss, laminated, hardcover vs paperback)

 Books with many pages, color interiors, large trim sizes, or premium paper have higher print costs.
-Some estimates suggest a 200‑page black & white paperback might cost $3.50 to $5.00 to print.
+Some estimates suggest a 200‑page black & white paperback might cost $3.50 to $5.00 to print, whereas a premium color hardcover can easily exceed $12.00 to $15.00 in production costs alone.

 4. Fixed Surcharges, Fees & Market Access Costs

-• In the past, IngramSpark also charged setup fees for new titles and revisions (e.g. $49 for print titles, $25 for ebooks), although free promotions and fee waivers sometimes apply.
+• In the past, IngramSpark also charged setup fees for new titles and revisions (e.g., $49 for print titles, $25 for ebooks), although free promotions, title uploads, and fee waivers are now widely available for active publishers.

 5. Returns / Returnability